 The Rhosonics SDM Slurry Density Meter is a good solution to measure the real-time density in different processes in the mineral processing industry.
 The measurements are reliable, stable and friendly to the work environment.
-Since the device is non-nuclear, calibration is made easy and RSO training for radiation safety is not needed.
+Since the device is non-nuclear, calibration is made easy and RSO training for radiation safety is no longer needed.

-The second trial that was done, was by adding magnetite (Fe3O4) to each new sample.
+The second trial tested, was by adding magnetite (Fe3O4) to each new sample.
 For the first sample, the starting density was 1337 g/l.
 Like the first trial, four samples had been taken each with a different density.
 Out of these four samples the total average deviation was 0,725%.
 The graph on the right showcases all the measurement results from the SDM compared to the manual results.

 You can read the whole story in the case study.
 Click on the image below to download it.